SEO Conversion Statistics: 2021-2022 Compendium

 Further optimization will depend on page type: each page’s tone, writing style, and content should be crafted to match a potential visitor’s search intent and a well-designed landing page will be very different from a case study or white paper.
 We recently wrote detailed recommendations on how to increase conversion rates for each page, and these can be found in our report on Average SEO Conversion Rate by Page Type.

 A simple option for many companies will be to outsource the conversion optimization process and future content production to an SEO agency.
-A skilled agency will not only resolve any issues on existing pages on your website, but also architect a comprehensive keyword strategy that includes creating new pages to target high-conversion, transactional keywords.
+A skilled agency will not only resolve any issues on existing pages on your website, but also architect a comprehensive keyword strategy that includes creating new pages that satisfy the search intent of hundreds of high-conversion, transactional keywords.
 Over time, this will increase both your website’s overall conversion rates and the lead quality represented by those conversions, making your website an automatic lead generation system.
 If you’d like to learn more about working with an SEO agency, reach out here.